In Business Africa

 In Business Africa is a BBC news programme broadcast on BBC World News globally and on local partner channels of the BBC in African countries.
 The programme is presented by Nancy Kacungira in Lagos, Nigeria and Lerato Mbele in South Africa.
-The programme gives an indepth look at the economic trends shaping the African continent, with interviews, discussions and informative features about different business topics in Africa.
+The programme gives an in-depth look at the economic trends shaping the African continent, with interviews, discussions and informative features about different business topics in Africa.